 La Paz introduced another revolutionary transport system this year, the illustrious Puma Katari.
 There has been a hell of a lot of media hype and excitement about this service recently.
 So what is it exactly?
 To put it simply, it’s just a regular bus.

 Most people in Bolivia can’t afford a car so rely on public transport.
-Up until now La Paz’ transport system has featured four service types.
+Up until now, La Paz’ transport system has featured four service types.

-2. Micros: I’m not sure why they are called Micros because they are actually pretty big.
-Micros are refitted US style school buses.
-People cram on until nobody else can possibly fit, often making for an uncomfortable ride.
-Like minibuses they stop anywhere to let passengers on and off.
-Micros are really, really slow, especially uphill, which is pretty much everywhere in La Paz.
-Standard fare is 1BS (0.15c).
+I’m not sure why they are called Micros because these refitted US style school buses are actually kind of big.
+During peak hour, passengers cram on until nobody else can possibly fit which makes for a seriously uncomfortable ride.
+Like minibuses, they stop anywhere they feel like to let passengers on and off.
+Worst of all, Micros are really, slow, especially uphill which is pretty much everywhere in La Paz.
+The standard fare is 1 BOB (US$0.15c).

-3. Trufis: This a shared taxi service.
-They are cars that follow similar routes to Micros and Minibuses but are much quicker and more comfortable.
-The standard fare is around 3BS (0.40c)
+Fastest of the lot, these shared taxi services follow similar routes to Micros and Minibuses but are much quicker and more comfortable.
+The standard fare is around 3 BOB (US$ 0.40)

-4. Taxis: Are everywhere so you shouldn’t have to wait more than a few seconds to find one.
-Gypsy taxis are rundown old rust buckets with a cardboard sign that says taxi on the windshield.
-They are cheaper but more dangerous.
-Kidnappings are not unheard of.
-Radio taxis belong to a company which has their name printed on the car and a sign on the top.
-They are considered a lot safer.
-A short taxi fare can be as low as 7BS ($1).
+Taxis are everywhere so it shouldn’t take more than a few seconds to find one.
+Gypsy taxis are rundown old rust buckets with a cardboard sign that says taxi on the windshield, generally cheaper but also more dangerous due to the potential for being kidnapped.
+Radio taxis belong to a company which has their name printed on the car and a sign on the top, safer but more expensive.
+A short taxi fare can be as low as 7 BOB (US$1).

 Welcome to the present, Bolivia.